larssb/HealOps/healOps.Status.ReadMe.md

     * __Ongoing verifications and test__
         * That the self-update feature works as intended.
             * For both HealOps itself as well as the HealOps packages.
+        !!
+Issue found.
+When updating the version number under the modules folder will change.
+This makes the path in the Scheduled Task invalid.
+How do we fix that?
+        !!
+When bootstrapping HealOps...on first run.
+A Package Management repo./endpoint needs to be registered.
+If not the exception > ' The variable '$psgetItemInfo' cannot be retrieved because it has not been set. ' is thrown.

 ## Think about